wit-ai/wit-ios/README.md

 - (WitSession *) didReceiveMessage: (NSString *) message quickReplies: (NSArray *) quickReplies witSession: (WitSession *) session confidence: (double) confidence;

 /**
- Called when your story has completed.
+ DEPRECATED: Called when your story has completed.

  @param session The WitSession passed in from your last delegate call.
  */
 - (void) didStopSession: (WitSession *) session;

 /**
  * Called when a Wit request is completed.
-This is only called for legacy calls to interpretString (which uses the deprecated get /intent API).
-If you are using Wit stories (the post /converse API), use didReceiveAction, didReceiveMessage and didReceiveStop instead.
+This is only called for  calls to interpretString (which uses the  get /message API).
+If you are using deprecated Wit stories (the post /converse API), use didReceiveAction, didReceiveMessage and didReceiveStop instead.
  * param outcomes a NSDictionary of outcomes returned by the Wit API.
 Outcomes are ordered by confidence, highest first.
 Each outcome contains (at least) the following keys:
  *       intent, entities[], confidence, _text.
 For more information please refer to our online documentation: https://wit.ai/docs/http/20141022#get-intent-via-text-link
  *